gauthma/myvim/README.md

 - The **TeX-9** plugin requires that vim be compiled with python support. - My overall settings I use assume a slew of external
-	programms: aspell, luatex (lualatex), bibtex, sudo, etc. These are not  strictly necessary to use my vim settings; they are just programs that I use a lot, so they've ended up in my settings.
+	programs: aspell, luatex (lualatex), bibtex, sudo, etc. These are not strictly necessary to use my vim settings; they are just programs that I use a lot, so they've ended up in my settings.

 Install:
 ---

 ```